JesterChenpw/TOTK-Master-Mode/README.md

 - **Rebalanced modifiers**: Each weapon, bow and shield has now its unique ranges of modifier values. (__recommended__)

 ##### Masochism options
+- **All bosses buff+**: All bosses buff but on steroids.
+Bosses are even stronger and faster (except for Ganondorf), Dungeon bosses deal heavy gloom damage. (__recommended__)
 - **All enemies scale**: Very unrecommended option unless you want to suffer.
 This makes it so that all map enemies scale automatically if possible, regardless of their map parameters.
 Basically, all camps will be full golden in NG+, and will become full golden at some point after playing in non NG+.
-- **Dangerous Bokoblin Baskets**: Elemental fruits thrown by Bokoblins from their baskets have the area of effect of associated elemental gems.
 - **Demon King Ganondorf buff+**: Demon King Ganondorf buff but on steroids.
 Demon King Ganondorf is even tankier and stronger, and now deletes your heart containers with ALL of his attacks.
 He puts all shields at one durability in one attack and all non-Master Sword weapons that hit him will break in one hit.
+- **Enemy Elemental Gem Arrows**: Elemental fruits thrown by Bokoblins from their baskets have the area of effect of associated elemental gems.
+This also applies to any elemental fruit fuse used on arrows by enemies.
 - **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis after 5 seconds untouched, until they regenerated 100% of their health.
 Made by MaxLastBreath.
 - **Hardcore Floating Coliseum**: Very unrecommended option unless you want to suffer.
 This makes the Floating Coliseum way harder than it is in the base mod.
 - **Lieutenant scaling**: Enemies can scale into Lieutenants, making them not unique anymore, and much more present in the overworld after a while.